Namahage: Legend

+The legend of the namahage varies from region to region.
+There are four theories or legends about the origin of namahage on the Oga Peninsula in Akita Prefecture.

+The first theory is inspired by the appearance of Shugendō practitioners (山伏, yamabushi) who prayed in the houses of villages after their rigorous ascetic training at mountains such as Honzan (本山) and Shinzan (真山).

+The second theory is inspired by the image of the messenger of the mountain kami.
+In this theory, the Oga Peninsula looks like a mountain from the sea and is revered as the place where the mountain kami resides to protect the lives of the villagers.

+The third theory is inspired by the appearance of a foreigner who had washed ashore.
+In this theory, the people of Oga regarded the foreigner, who had a strange appearance and spoke a language they had never heard before, as an oni.

-The legend of the Namahage varies according to an area.
-An Akita legend has developed regarding the origins of namahage, that Emperor Wu of Han (d.
-87 BC) from China came to Japan bringing five demonic oni to the Oga area, and the oni established quarters in the two local high peaks, Honzan (本山) and Shinzan (真山).
+The fourth theory is inspired by the legend of Emperor Wu of Han.
+According to this theory, the namahage was born from five bats who followed Emperor Wu to Oga peninsula and turned into oni.
+The oni established quarters in the two local high peaks, Honzan (本山) and Shinzan (真山).
 These oni stole crops and young women from Oga's villages.

-The citizens of Oga wagered the demons that if they could build a flight of stone steps, one thousand steps in all, from the village to the five shrine halls (variant: from the sea shore to the top of Mt.
-Shinzan) all in one night, then the villagers will supply them with a young woman every year.
-But if they failed the task they would have to leave.
+The citizens of Oga thus wagered the demons that if they could build a flight of stone steps, one thousand steps in all, from the village to the five shrine halls (in one variant, from the sea shore to the top of Mt.
+Shinzan) all in one night, then the villagers would supply them with a young woman every year; if they failed the task, they would have to leave.
 Just as the ogres were about to complete the work, a villager mimicked the cry of a rooster, and the ogres departed, believing they had failed.

 Interpretations

-An obvious purpose of the festival is to encourage young children to obey their parents and to behave.
+One purpose of the festival is to encourage young children to obey their parents and to behave.
 Parents know who the Namahage actors are each year and might request them to teach specific lessons to their children during their visit.
 The Namahage repeat the lessons to the children before leaving the house.

 Some ethnologists and folklorists suggest it relates to a belief in deities (or spirits) coming from abroad to take away misfortune and bring blessings for the new year, while others believe it to be an agricultural custom where the kami from the sacred mountains visit.

 Similar ogre traditions

-The tradition where the ogres are called namahage occurs in the Oga Peninsula area of Akita Prefecture.
+The tradition of namahage visits occurs in the Oga Peninsula area of Akita Prefecture.

 Although the namahage of Oga has become the foremost recognized, cognate traditions occur in other regions throughout Japan, viz.: